mikeham98/chat-bot/README.md

 ### TravelBot
 The TravelBot allows the user to book a holiday
 #### Responses:
-Due to the bot returning static responses, I have included a typical conversation below.
+Due to the bot returning static responses, I have included a suitable conversation between the bot and the user below.
 - (user) Hello, I would like to book a holiday please.
 - (bot) Where would you like to go to?
 - (user) Florida